 So I’ve learned a few things over the years about dealing husbands who struggle with housework.
 Here are some important things to consider:

 1. Tell him what you need help with.

 It took me a long time to understand that he really didn’t notice the dishes piling up in the sink.
 To me it was like, “How can you not notice that?
 It’s staring you down!”
 But it doesn’t bother him, so he doesn’t notice it.
 It bothers me and I feel like I can’t relax when the dishes aren’t done, but that’s me, not him.

-Plus, I do the dishes and housework 80% of the time, so it’s just not on his radar.
-(Side note: I’m not complaining that I do 80% of the housework.
-That’s how we have it divided up in our house and I find it 100% fair.
-He has his own list of things he contributes to our family.)
+Plus, I do the dishes 80% of the time, so it’s just not on his radar.
+(Side note: I’m not complaining that I do 80% of the dishes.
+That’s how we chose to have it divided up in our house and he has his own list of things he contributes to our family.)

 So if I’m super stressed and have too much on my plate that I can’t deal with the dishes that day, I can’t expect him to just do them for me.
 That’s just not going to happen.
 But if I tell him I need a little extra help right now and ask him to do the dishes?
 He’ll do them right away!
 It’s not that he doesn’t WANT to do them.
 It’s just that he needs a little nudge in the right direction.

 As women, I think we sometimes expect our husbands to read our minds.
 And guess what?
 They just aren’t that good at it 😂.
 And no wonder–humans can’t read minds.
 So make a pledge right now to tell your husband what you need from him.
 I bet he’d be happy to help!
 He just needs some direction on what to do.